 All employees, self-employed and anyone unemployed over the age of 20 must participate in the old-age, survivors’, and disability insurance (OASI/DI) scheme up until retirement age.
-You can read more on how the Swiss pension system is structured.
+You can read more about the Swiss pension system.

-If you earn more than CHF 21,150 you are automatically insured by a pension fund into an occupational benefit plan.
+If you earn more than CHF 21,150, you receive automatic insurance by a pension fund into an occupational benefit plan.